kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ## Notes

 This script is designed to assist students in automating the sync process for WebTech projects and assignments on the Ashesi server.
-While testing on macOS I realized that the code may break at a point, i.e. some of your changes wont be uploaded.
+While testing on macOS, I realized that after about an hour, the browser stops retrieving the updated files.
-I am still figuring out how to fix this, by the way I fixed this is by restarting my laptop or browser (laptop mostly).
+It seems like a browser caching problem.
+To fix try clearing webpage cache using  Ctrl + F5 or Cmd + Shift + R.
-That may be undesirable for many so I will try to fix it later.
+I'm still figuring out how to fix this, most times I solve this issue by restarting my laptop or browser (quite undesirable).

-You can also try killing and restarting the job (on macOS) to see if that solves the issue.
+**Extra**:
 On macOS this script is run as a job.
 Here is how to manuever:

 ```bash